emk/rust-uchardet/README.md

 - The [`uchardet` C++ library][cxx] include in `uchardet-sys/uchardet` via
   a git submodule is distributed under the Mozilla Public License 1.1.
-- The file `uchardet-sys/src/build.rs` contains several short snippets of code based on Alex Crichton's [git2-rs][] library, which is described as being licensed "under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses."
-However, this file is only run at build time, not linked into the resulting executable.

 [cxx]: https://code.google.com/p/uchardet/
 [git2-rs]: https://github.com/alexcrichton/git2-rs/